The Impact of the Internet on the Art World

 Christie's

-The ability of spaces in the art world to reinvent themselves during the pandemic was almost immediately, with the launch of lectures, interviews and visits to the artists' galleries and studios.
-In museology there was a new experience that spread like wildfire: virtual visits to large museums and galleries.
+The ability of art world spaces to reinvent themselves during the pandemic was almost immediate, with the launch of lectures, interviews and tours of artists' galleries and studios.
+In museology, there was a new experience that spread like wildfire: virtual visits to major museums and galleries.
 With this tool, Google provided the opportunity for anyone to be able to visit one of the main art museums in the comfort of their own home.
-Institutions realized that they could not continue only on traditional channels that they were used to and began to bet on the online world.
-An example of this is the Serpentine Gallery in London, which started using channels such as Twitch, a live streaming platform for players, to carry out guided tours of its facilities.
-Subsequently, online fairs arose, such as the one organized by the New Art Dealers Alliance (NADA).
+Institutions realized that they could not continue only in the traditional channels they were used to and began to bet on the online world.
+An example of this is the Serpentine Gallery in London, which has started to use channels such as Twitch, a live streaming platform for gamers, to offer guided tours of its installations.
+Later, online fairs also appeared, such as the one organized by the New Art Dealers Alliance (NADA).

-In fact, during the pandemic the internet and its platforms constantly helped artists to survive.
-This has become a great way to trade art, in a simpler and more accessible way.
-With the development of disconfining it is difficult to predict whether everything will return to the same as before.
-However, overall 80% of online art sales platforms expect sales growth in the next year.
-In particular, 65% believe that the crisis will lead to permanent changes, in which online business will be an essential and strong component.
+In fact, during the pandemic, the internet and its platforms have constantly helped artists to survive.
+This has become a great means of commerce in art, in a simpler and more accessible way.
+With the development of lack of definition, it is difficult to predict whether everything will go back to the way it was before.
+However, overall, 80% of online art sales platforms expect sales growth in the coming year.
+In particular, 65% believe that the crisis will lead to permanent changes, in which the online business will be an essential and strong component.

 Leon Zernitsky

-In reality, this trade has grown more and more, as can be seen from the success of NFT's (Non-fungible tokens).
-Blockchain technology and NFTs offer artists and creators a unique opportunity to sell directly to the consumer, allowing them to keep most of the profits.
-Another very attractive feature is the possibility of being able to program to receive a percentage of the profits of their own art, whenever it is sold to a new owner.
-NFTs are a recent technology and their future is uncertain, however it has had a great impact in art in recent times.
-To date, the internet has been offering more practical and easier access to the production, viewing and sale of works of art, in addition to expanding the relationship between consumer and seller.
+In fact, this trade has grown more and more, as we can see from the success of NFT's (Non-fungible tokens).
+Blockchain technology and NFTs offer artists and creators a unique opportunity to sell directly to the consumer, allowing them to keep the lion's share of the profits.
+Another very attractive feature is the possibility of being able to program them to receive a percentage of the profits from their own art, whenever it is sold to a new owner.
+NFTs are a recent technology and their future is uncertain, however they have had a great impact in art lately.
+Until now, the internet has been offering more practical and easier access to the production, visualization and sale of works of art, in addition to expanding the relationship between consumer and seller.